-Space Planning Software Shortcuts Every FM Needs to Know
+Space Planning Software Shortcuts Facilities Managers Should Know

 Real estate is the second largest expense most companies have, so good space planning is one of the best ways to control costs.